jmjackson6880/arduino-gaggia-classic-pro/README.md

 There are other similar projects out there.
 [Google "gaggiuino"](https://www.google.com/search?rlz=1C5CHFA_enUS841US841&sxsrf=ALiCzsbGp50YCr51Wm168XTbH1bHXEwS2Q:1669829448061&q=gaggiuino&spell=1&sa=X&ved=2ahUKEwiw7di4t9b7AhU2FFkFHTD4DLwQBSgAegQIBRAB&biw=1902&bih=1373&dpr=1) for more inspiration.

-## Warnings & Disclaimers
+## Warnings & disclaimers

-This project requires a strong baseline knowledge of programming, electricity, and microcontrollers.
-Implementing these modifications requires working with dangerous mainline voltages at 110/220 volts, and will include the modification of wiring.
-Destroyed electronics, shocks, fires, injury and death are possible.
+This project requires at least foundational knowledge of programming, electricity, and microcontrollers.
+Implementing these modifications requires working with dangerous mainline voltages at 110/220 volts and will include the modification of wiring.
+You will need to use your own knwoledge to determine Destroyed electronics, shocks, fires, injury and death are possible.
 Make sure you know what you're doing.

-## Components
+## Component to pin mapping

 | Component             | Pin     |
 | --------------------- | ------- |